 It can sometimes be quite mind-boggling to hear a friend or family member reveal that they have some kind of supernatural ability.
 Often they feel an empathetic connection to others, sometimes the ability to perform minor healings, or to predict future events.
 Many times, these are abilities for which "supernatural" seems too strong a word; they are more spiritual or metaphysical, or based on some sensing of an energy.
 It's more than likely that you yourself believe you have such an ability, or perhaps did at one time.
 Nearly all of us have.
 But whether the ability is energetic or spiritual, supernatural truly is the best word that applies.
 A supernatural ability could almost be seen as a superpower, something a fictional superhero might be able to do.
 And we all want superpowers.
 We all want your supernatural ability to be proven true.
 And we want it so much that a large number of groups around the world will pay you to prove it.

 Such prizes have been available at least since Houdini, who had a standing $10,000 offer for anyone who could create a paranormal manifestation that he could not duplicate.
-The granddaddy of today's challenges is the James Randi Educational Foundation's Million Dollar Challenge, which will pay anyone who can prove an ability unknown to science one million dollars, and Chinese journalist Sima Nan will kick in a million Yuan (about $150,000) on top of it.
+The granddaddy of today's challenges is the James Randi Educational Foundation's Million Dollar Challenge (no longer accepting applications since the retirement of James Randi), which offered to pay anyone who can prove an ability unknown to science one million dollars, and Chinese journalist Sima Nan will kick in a million Yuan (about $150,000) on top of it.
 It's not the only big prize out there: the Belgian group SKEPP offers the Sisyphus Prize for one million Euros, which at current exchange rates, is about a quarter million dollars more than the Million Dollar Challenge.
 The Independent Investigation Group, with affiliates throughout the United States, offers a $100,000 prize.
 Puzzling World in New Zealand has long offered the $100,000 Pyschic Challenge, and just across the pond, the Australian Skeptics offer a $100,000 prize.
 The Science and Rationalists' Association of India offers a IN₹2 million Miracle Challenge, worth about $50,000.
 These are most of the largest prizes, but many, many smaller prizes are offered all around the world.
 If you have a supernatural ability of any kind, you owe it to yourself — or at least to your favorite charity — to prove it and use the reward however you see fit.